Writer Melissa Gould shares her story of unimaginable loss in her inspiring memoir that reclaims what it means to be a widow

 Her personal journey through grief and beyond includes unlikely inspiration from an evangelical preacher, the calming presence of some Real Housewives, and the unexpected attention of a charismatic musician.

-A modern take on loss, Widowish illuminates the twists of fate that break our world, the determination that keeps us moving forward, and the surprises in life
+Praised as one of the best books on grief, Widowish is a modern take on loss that illuminates the twists of fate that break our world, the determination that keeps us moving forward, and the surprises in life

 we never see coming.